cocos/cocos-docs/en/advanced-topics/js-java-bridge.md

-## A Simpler Way to Call Java Methods with JavaScript (Experimental)
+# A Simpler Way to Call Java Methods with JavaScript (Experimental)
-x

 ## Background

 Prior to v3.4.0, the reflection mechanism in [Using JavaScript to Call Java](./java-reflection.md) static methods, we not only needed to strictly declare package names and function signatures, but also needed to strictly check the number of parameters to ensure proper operation, which was a complicated step.